-Because pillars are usually behind-the-scenes tactic, it can be hard to spot good pillars in the wild unless you .
-But if you take a look at the brands and publishers you feel connected with, the ones who produce consistent, varied, engaging content on brand-related topics across channels are probably using some sort of pillar strategy.
+Because pillars are usually a behind-the-scenes tactic, it can be hard to spot good pillars in the wild.
+But if you consider the brands and publishers you feel connected with, the ones who produce consistent, varied, engaging content on brand-related topics across channels are probably using some sort of pillar strategy.

 Cultural institutions like museums and university departments often incorporate pillaresque strategies into their digital content operations, usually because strategic buckets act as an easy triage for knowing what to publish and what to avoid.

 For example, let's say Rob, who works in the department of fictional examples at the local natural history museum, wants to publish a short video of his kids' painted rocks he uses for paperweights (Jim doesn't believe in computers or toys and only gives his children rocks, just go with me) on the department TikTok account.
 Documented content pillars can be an easy way to say, "These rocks are cute and practical for keeping paper from blowing around your office, but the video doesn't fit within our content pillars.
 Remember we want to keep our content focused on what's in our exhibits, and our Behind the Scenes pillar unfortunately doesn't cover employee desk decor."

 But the natural history museum content director might also say, thrilled by Rob's enthusiasm for creating content, "Rob, one of our pillars is Why Local Rocks Are Rad, so maybe you could work with one of our content specialists on a tutorial for the best kinds of rocks to paint in our city and how to identify them."